alen-adiyev/data_science_Capstone/README.md

 # github-example
-This repository is a demonstration on how to create a repository
+This repository is for the Final Capstone Project